m-anish/PagodaLightPico/README.md

 - **Evening/Night Windows**: Configure custom lighting schedules
 - **Overnight Windows**: Support for schedules crossing midnight
 - **Brightness Control**: 0-100% PWM duty cycle for each window

-## Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to fork the repository and submit pull requests.

-## License

-This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
-See the [LICENSE](LICENSE) file for details.

 ## Notifications (MQTT)
 The device can publish JSON events (window changes, errors, system events) to an MQTT broker.